hideyukiinada/examples/tensorflow/variable_reuse.md

 If I forget to use different block_name and also set reuse to tf.AUTO_REUSE, multiple convolutional layers will end up using the same weights, which is clearly not what I want.

+## Second solution
-So if you want to explicitly define reuse of variable, here is the second solution:
+If you want to explicitly control reuse of variable, here is the second solution:

 ```
 def add_tax_and_shipping(price, reuse=False):